verhas/string/README.md

 implementation is there, tested, a lot of people are using them.
 These little utilities make coding easier.
 There is one thing with this class.

-> StringUtils method names and ugly and not chain-able.
+> StringUtils method names are ugly and they are not chain-able.

 They do not provide a fluent readable API.
-This library is a simple fluent API wrapoper around StringUtils that will make some code that heavily use StringUtils even more readable.
+This library is a simple fluent API wrapper around StringUtils that will make some code that heavily use StringUtils even more readable.

 ## How to use